Project-MONAI/MONAI/docs/source/lazy_resampling.rst

 LazyTrait / LazyTransform
 +++++++++++++++++++++++++

-Many transforms now implement either LazyTrait or LazyTransform.
+Many transforms now implement either `LazyTrait<monai.transforms.traits.LazyTrait>` or `LazyTransform<monai.transforms.transform.Transform>`.
 Doing so marks the transform for lazy execution.
 Lazy transforms have the following in common: